-Students will receive an email to their UM email account two days prior to your orientation date.
-The email will include the exact time of your meeting and a Zoom link.
-In general, orientation activities occur between 8:30a and 12:00p EDT
+Students will receive an email to their UM email account prior to their orientation date.
+The email will include the exact time of your meeting with your advisor and includes Zoom links for Honors orientation activities.
+In general, orientation activities occur between 8:30a and 6:00p EDT

 Parent Orientation Sessions

 Parents who have provided the Office of New Student Programs with their email addresses will receive an email from the Honors office with information about our Honors Parent and Family Orientation Q&A sessions.

 Is there a platform to meet my classmates before the term begins?

 Students are encouraged to joing #HONONLINE, a summer undergraduate digital citizenship program for incoming students.